Last updated on 1/21/2021

 You probably already know the basics, but:

-- Wash your hands, for at least twenty seconds (you can use this handy lyrics generator as a guide);
+- Practice good hygiene, wash your hands, for at least twenty seconds (you can use this handy lyrics generator as a guide);

 - Avoid touching your face;